 Puglia

 Mid February 2024 me and my family had a great time travelling around the heel of the boot of Italy: the southern part of Puglia.
 Every now and then I had the chance to also step into the footsteps of Kurt Hielscher and try to rephotograph some of his photos.
-We visited Bari, Polignano a Mare, Alberobello, Locorotondo, Ostuni, Otranto, Lecce, the Grotta della Poesia, a field with dolmens, Gallipoli, Taranto and a small piece of Basilicata with a great highlight: Matera about which I will make a separate subpage on the website.
+We visited Bari, Polignano a Mare, Alberobello, Locorotondo, Ostuni, Otranto, Lecce, the Grotta della Poesia, a field with dolmens, Gallipoli, Taranto and a small piece of Basilicata with a great highlight: Matera which I gave a separate subpage here on the website.

 Bari

-Though I am not sponsored by an airlinecompany, the first glimp I got from of Bari had to be photographed, with new adventures to come and we started here, with a lunch.
 After a rainshower and lunch, we explored the charming city, bought our first piece of very old Parmigiano cheese we really love.
 Every other day, we bought a new one.
 We ended our stroll at the impressive around 1132 built Castello Normanno-Svevo where Kurt Hielscher made his photo, probably from a rooftop I didn't find access to.
 Maybe, a new building was put in place in the meantime?

 Castello Normanno-Svevo di Bari, 1939.
 Photo: Kurt Hielscher.